mattiamtzlr/ratatoskr/README.md

 #### Software and Logic

 To make testing easier we use [MMS](https://github.com/mackorone/mms), a micromouse simulator.
-It allows us to test the behavior of Ratatoskr without physically needing to run it in a maze.
+It allows us to test the higher level code that handles solving a maze and calculating the final run without physically needing to run Ratatoskr in a maze.

+<p align="center"> <video width="640" height="580" autoplay muted>
+  <source src="img/mms_showcase.mp4" type="video/mp4"></video></p>

 Ratatoskr uses _principal-integral-derivative_ (PID) controllers to generate precise and stable movement.
 These controllers continually adjust the motor power based on sensor feedback, allowing the micromouse to correct itself on the